Plate theory (volcanism): Examples

-The vast majority of volcanic provinces which are thought to be anomalous in the context of rigid plate tectonics have now been explained using the plate theory.
+The vast majority of volcanic provinces which are thought to be anomalous in the context of rigid plate tectonics can be explained using the plate theory.
 The type examples of this kind of volcanic activity are Iceland, Yellowstone, and Hawaii.
 Iceland is the type example of a volcanic anomaly situated on a plate boundary.
 Yellowstone, together with the Eastern Snake River Plain to its west, is the type example of an intra-continental volcanic anomaly.
 Hawaii, along with the related Hawaiian-Emperor seamount chain, is the type example of an intra-oceanic volcanic anomaly.

 Iceland

 Regional map of the North East Atlantic.
 Bathymetry shown in colour; land topography in grey.
 RR: Reykjanes Ridge; KR: Kolbeinsey Ridge; JMMC: Jan Mayen Microcontinent; AR: Aegir Ridge; FI: Faroe Islands.
 Red lines: boundaries of the Caledonian orogen and associated thrusts, dashed where extrapolated into younger Atlantic Ocean.

 Iceland is a 1 km high, 450x300 km basaltic shield on the mid-ocean ridge in the northeast Atlantic Ocean.
-It comprises over 100 active or extinct volcanoes and has been extensively studied by Earth scientists for several decades.
+It comprises over 100 active or extinct volcanoes, and has been extensively studied by earth scientists for several decades.

 Iceland must be understood in the context of the broader structure and tectonic history of the northeast Atlantic.
 The northeast Atlantic formed in the early Cenozoic when, after an extensive period of rifting, Greenland separated from Eurasia as Pangaea began to break up.
 To the north of Iceland's present location, the breakup axis propagated south along the Caledonian Suture.
 To the south, the breakup axis propagated north.
 The two axes were separated by around 100 km from east to west and 300 km from north to south.
-When the two axes developed to full seafloor spreading, the 100x300 km continental region between the two rifts formed the Iceland microcontinent which underwent diffuse extension and shear along several north-oriented rift axes, and basaltic lavas were emplaced in and on the stretched continental crust.
+When the two axes developed to full seafloor spreading, the 100x300 km continental region between the two rifts formed the Iceland microcontinent, which underwent diffuse extension and shear along several north-oriented rift axes, and basaltic lavas were emplaced in and on the stretched continental crust.
 This style of extension persists across parallel rift zones which frequently become extinct and are replaced with new ones.

 This model explains several distinct characteristics of the region: